jonesiscoding/available/README.md

 # Available

-Available includes CLI tools designed to ease writing scripts for administration tasks on macOS.
+Available includes two CLI tools designed to ease writing scripts for administration tasks on macOS.
 These CLI tools are wrapped within an application shell in order to provide a reliable installation path.

+* `available-cli` evaluates whether the console user is 'available' for interaction.
+* `output-cli` aids in displaying script output and logging script results.

 In most cases, the included tools would be used in scripts run via an MDM such as Jamf Pro.